-The PremierPlus Plan is the company’s highest service offering, with a price of $119.95/Month.
-In this package, clients receive all of the benefits of the Concord Premier with the additional benefits of having the firm send Cease & Desist Letters as well as a FICO Score Tracker, Identity Protection Services and Personal Finance Tools.
+The PremierPlus Plan: the company’s highest service offering.
+In this package, clients receive all of the benefits of the Concord Premier with the additional perk of having the firm send Cease & Desist Letters to respective parties.
+PremierPlus subscribers also receive a FICO Score Tracker, Identity Protection Services and “Personal Finance Tools.”

 What to Expect When Signing Up

-- The final step will consist of consistent follow up and escalation of any remaining issues..
+- The final step(s) will consist of consistent follow up & escalation of any remaining issues..

 What Results Can You Expect From Lexington Law?

-Looking at Lexington Law’s reputation in light of the reviews they garner, and considering the credit reporting industry as a whole, most clients should expect to have a successful experience dealing with Lexington Law.
+Most clients should expect to have a successful experience dealing with Lexington Law.

 Lexington Law began its practice in the early 1990’s.
-They began with credit repair services, and eventually expanded their firm to handle other services.

 Who Owns Lexington Law?